Japanese Play-by-Postcard RPGs: Net Games

 - Net Game '88's setting combined Japanese legend and the Cthulhu Mythos, and let players choose whether to play monsters or humans.

-- NG91 那由他の果てに "At the Edge of Infinity", about a research facility exploring alternate realities in Kanagawa, west of Tokyo.
+- NG91 那由他の果てに "At the Edge of Infinity", about a research facility exploring alternate realities in Kanagawa, southwest of Tokyo.

 - NG93 夜桜忍法帖 "Yozakura Ninja Scrolls", a splatter comedy about battling ninja schools.